 To bolster the box office, he remodeled the theater, lowered matinee prices to 15c, showed first run films (such as the ‘Thin Man’ series with William Powell & Myna Loy), staged WWII bond drives and numerous community events.

 After several other owner/operator changes, more building alterations and the sale of the old Wurlitzer organ, the audience had diminished.
 By the end of 1985, the historically registered old building had been given to the neighboring Rogue Valley Art Association, with the hope it might ‘foster community theater activities’.
 After several years, the Craterian Performance Company (CPC), a non-profit volunteer group, was formed to see its conversion to a performing arts center.
 After $5.2 million in donations by the public, businesses and government agencies, the theater was renovated and opened in 1997.

 The Craterian Theater in its name honors the memory of Ginger Rogers, a long-time Oregon ranch owner and resident who first performed at the Craterian Theater in 1926 and again in 1993 for a benefit interview and a showing of her 1942 movie, “Roxie Hart”.
-Today it is used for a variety of performing arts and is available to the community for many uses.
+It was renamed Craterian Theater at the Collier Center for the Performing Arts on October 27, 2013.
+It is used for a variety of performing arts and is available to the community for many uses.

 Just login to your account and subscribe to this theater